Benefits of Employing Reservists

 Defence Reservists are from all professions and trades within the community.
 They volunteer for service in the Navy, Army and Air Force.
 They’re highly motivated people who take on training and service with enthusiasm and commitment.

 Why they are so important

-Defence is increasingly drawing on the skills and expertise of Reservists to maintain ADF capability.
-Reservists regularly play a supporting role in major Australian events and activities.
-They have also provided humanitarian relief to communities in Pakistan, Thailand, Indonesia, Papua New Guinea, Rwanda, Samoa and Somalia.
+Reservists are an integral component of ADF capability.
+Reservists contribute to every Defence operation & exercise, including humanitarian relief to communities in Pakistan, Thailand, Indonesia, Papua New Guinea, Rwanda, Samoa and Somalia.
 They served alongside their full-time counterparts to increase security and stability in Bougainville and have deployed on operations in Iraq, Afghanistan, the Solomon Islands and East Timor.
-They help to secure Australia’s borders.
+Reservists help secure Australia’s borders.

 What Reservists offer Employers